DarioMazzola/ing-sw-2022-Buda-Mazzola-Munafo/README.md

 ### Eriantys client

 For a better user experience, we suggest using a macOS/Linux terminal.
-If you run the project on a Windows system, it is recommended to use Windows Terminal instead of Command Prompt to correctly visualize all characters.
+If you run the project on a Windows system, we recommend using Windows Terminal instead of Command Prompt to correctly visualize all characters.

 To launch Eriantys client enter the following command by opening a terminal in the "target" directory: